And, This Is How To Solve The Climate Crisis With President Clinton

 I came home and told Hillary, I said, You know,

-I wanted to dislike this guy.
+I wanted to just like this guy.

-I mean, he's good looking and he's tall and
+I mean, he's good-looking and he's tall, and

 he's younger than I am,